 Cuban technique and style, especially incredible turning ability, drew Erik to Havana for a month last year to train with ProDanza Ballet.
 This was a great cultural experience and he learned much from them.
 ProDanza invited him to return and dance with the company, which he would love to do some day!

-This is Erik’s first year dancing with Columbia City Ballet as a trainee.
+This is Erik’s second year at Columbia City Ballet and his first year as a company member.
 He is learning so much and is very happy being a part of this company of diverse and talented dancers.